MarcoGos/blitzortung_image/README.md

 - Username
 - Password

-This information will be provides ones you contribute to the Blitzorting lightning detection network.
+This information will be provides ones you contribute to the Blitzortung lightning detection network.
+See https://www.blitzortung.org/nl/cover_your_area.php for more information.

 ## What to expect